Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Bayesian Verification of Identification

-\begin{proof} The integration proceeds by recognising the constant and kernel and applies to the latter which is facilitated using the normalising constant of the generalised inverse Gaussian distribution provided by \cite{barndorff1997normal}. \end{proof}
+$\Box$ \end{prop} \begin{proof} The integration proceeds by recognizing the constant and kernel and applies to the latter, which is facilitated using the normalizing constant of the generalized inverse Gaussian distribution provided by \cite{barndorff1997normal}. \end{proof}

-Below, we state that the existence of the upper bound for the density from equation~\eqref{eq:marginalomega} at point 0 depends on the value of hyper-parameter $\underline{A}$ by providing results on the following limit:
+To compute the Bayes factor using the SDDR approach, it is crucial that the marginal prior $p(\omega_n)$ is bounded at $\omega_n=0$.
+Property \eqref{pr:bounded} establishes that the existence of this bound depends on the hyperparameter $\underline{A}$:

-\begin{pr} \textbf{(Upper bound of the marginal prior density for $\omega_n$)} \citep[See][Theorem 2]{cadonna2020triple}.
+\begin{pr} \textbf{Upper bound of the marginal prior density for $\omega_n$} \citep[see][Theorem 2]{cadonna2020triple}.

 \end{pr}